nandor/aes/README.md

 prazor-accel
 ======

 Prazor implementation with acceleration.
 Talks to 'module', which is the Prazor accelerator.
+If you have not moved *module* to the correct place when you run *make run*, you will get caught in an infinite loop.

 Usage: